GoogleCloudPlatform/guest-agent/README.md

 Metadata scripts implement support for running user provided [startup scripts](https://cloud.google.com/compute/docs/startupscript) and [shutdown scripts](https://cloud.google.com/compute/docs/shutdownscript).
-The guest support for metadata scripts is implemented in Python with the following design details.
+The guest support for metadata scripts consider the following details:

 *   Metadata scripts are executed in a shell.
 *   If multiple metadata keys are specified (e.g. `startup-script` and